005sagar/big-data-finalproject/README.md

 4. Basic Markdown Syntax - [Click here for help](https://www.markdownguide.org/basic-syntax/)
 5. Article I took from - [seven](https://www.dailyscript.com/scripts/seven_unknown.html)

-### Getting data and clean data:
+### Getting and cleaning data:
 Find a intersteing article/play that you need to do the procesing.
-I choose SEVEN movie script
+I choose 'SEVEN' movie script.
-1. Then to get the HTML to a text file use curl commands ```$  curl "https://www.dailyscript.com/scripts/seven_unknown.html" -o "sevenoriginal.txt"```
+1. Then to get the HTML to a text file use curl commands in git bash ```$  curl "https://www.dailyscript.com/scripts/seven_unknown.html" -o "sevenoriginal.txt"```
-2. I didn't have the html tags, but usually these contains html tags.
-So, if you need to remove html tag use sed command ``` sed -E 's/<[^>]*>/''/g' sevenorignal.txt > seven.txt ```
+2. I didn't have the html tags, but if your data contains html tags you can remove it by using sed command ``` sed -E 's/<[^>]*>/''/g' sevenorignal.txt > seven.txt ```
 3. To clean your data more use this command ```sed -E 's/\b(is|IS|am|AM|are|are|he|He|She|she|them|Them|was|Was|Were|i|I|for|For|you|You|her|Her|him|Him|but|But|So|so|Will|will|Would|would|his|do|Do|it|It|my|My|on|as|at|in|to|me|with|of|that|those|a|up|To|may|In|And|and|if|If|no|No|yes|Yes|all|All|Is|A|be|or|Or|now|Now|we|WE|The|the|what|What|When|when|Where|where)\b/''/g' sevenoriginal.txt > seven.txt ```

 ### Process data